SocraticJunkieWannabe/Fishfoto_MachineLearning_Project/README.md

  - Importer les images de "BIAS kalapildid" dans data/Stock Images
  - run le setup.py

+HOW TO DOWNLOAD IMAGES FROM ibb LINK:

+    1. In the albmu Go to Embed Codes and select HTML Image from the dropdown

+    2. Copy the entire text field, paste it into a text document.
+Save the document as album.html

+    3. Open the document.
+Ctrl + I

+    4. On the Media tab click Select All and Save As

+    5. Select/ create a folder and wait for the download to complete (may take some time)

 INFO:

 Le fichier indexed_images_config.json contient l'indexaction des photos en fonction de leur type (poisson mix vs indetifier), créer avec IndexImages.py